innovatrics/dot-web-samples/jquery-components-integration/README.md

 ## Project setup

-For detection to work, `sam.wasm` must be fetchable, this means that a web server must be used for development, as `file:/// URLs` are not allowed for WebAssembly binaries.
+For detection to work, all files from the `dot-assets` folder from every component must be fetchable.
+This means that a web server must be used for development, as `file:///` URLs are not allowed for WebAssembly binaries.

 ## Development server